 The University of Wisconsin-Madison strongly values free speech both in the statement of an idea and in the response to that idea.
 Generating and exploring innovative ideas and realities requires us to permit multiple perspectives and dynamic discourse.
 We are committed to freedom of expression and the right to assemble for the purpose of expressing differing opinions or to request certain actions from the University.

-We encourage individuals and groups who plan to use UW-Madison as a site for expressive activity to reach out to the UW-Madison Police Department (UWPD) and/or the UW-Madison Division of Student Affairs (Student Affairs) so we can assist in making your event successful and safe (especially if you believe the event might draw controversy)
+We encourage individuals and groups who plan to use UW-Madison as a site for expressive activity to reach out to the UW-Madison Police Department (UWPD) and/or the UW-Madison Student Affairs (Student Affairs) so we can assist in making your event successful and safe (especially if you believe the event might draw controversy).

 The University of Wisconsin-Madison’s approach to protests and demonstrations will consist of the following: